sialboat/janki-sweet/resources/resources.md

 ## Books
 Copy to the `~/resources` folder, log them below;
+Currently the programming language books I've attached focus on C and C++.
+It may be a good idea to search for more books related to other languages such as Python, Rust, Java, possibly others (Zig, Go, JavaScript, etc.), if books are the preferred reference for programming.

-Signal Processing
+### Signal Processing
 - acoustics for musicians and artists (Miller Puckette)
 - Electronic Music Theory (Miller Puckette)
 - Beginner's Guide to Audio Plugin Development (The Audio Programmer)
 - Designing Audio Effect Plugins in C++ (Will C. Pirkle)
 - Digital Audio Effects 2nd ed.
 (DAFX)
--

-Programming Languages (find books for Python, C, C++, Rust, maybe Java)
+### Programming Languages (find books for Python, C, C++, Rust, maybe Java)
 - The C Programming Language
 - The C++ Programming Language
 - Practical C++ Programming